 Find Your Community & Your Connection to Weber!

-Join us for weekly virtual and in-person events and activities the first four weeks of school!
+Join us for weekly virtual and in-person events and activities during the first five weeks of school!

 American Indian Council (AIC)

 The purpose of the American Indian Council is to provide a cultural resource regarding American Indians for the University and the community.
 Provide a mechanism to facilitate solutions to American Indian student issues and challenges and to be open to ideas and suggestions.

 For more information, contact Tashina Barber at firstname.lastname@example.org

 The mission of the National Association for the Advancement of Colored People is to ensure the political, educational, social and economic equality of rights of all persons and to eliminate racial hatred and racial discrimination.

 For more information, contact Ryan Wash at email@example.com

 The Ohana Association (TOA) is organized to address issues concerning those of Pacific Island backgrounds, educate people about the diverse Pacific heritages and traditions, as well as recruit, retain, and graduate fellow students.